 TrendForce also believes Apple will launch a new iPad Pro in 2021 and that the release will come sometime in the first quarter of the year.

 Hit-or-miss source Digitimes says Apple’s new 5-nanometer-based A14X processor, which is reportedly on board the new iPad Pro, will enter mass production in the fourth quarter of this year.
 That points to a launch next year.

 In a more recent report, Digitimes claims the 12.9-inch mini LED-backlit iPad Pro will launch in early 2021.

-We haven’t seen any credible rumors point to a surprise launch in October or November so odds are good we won’t see a new iPad Pro model until next year.
+We haven’t seen any credible rumors point to a surprise launch this fall so odds are good we won’t see new iPad Pro models until next year.